5 key contact center AI features and their benefits What is an abandoned call?

 For FCR success, follow industry standard best practices such as the following:

 • Keep good documentation.
-Record answers to common problems that customers may have and make internal documentation easy to access.
+Record answers to common problems that customers might have and make internal documentation easy to access.
 This is useful if customers call with the same question repeatedly.
 Some companies use a self-service customer service strategy that includes a knowledge base and frequently asked questions to provide accessible information for customers.
 Knowledge bases can include step-by-step instructions that can help customers resolve their issues.

 • Route calls.
 Screen customer requests by content type and route calls to the appropriate department.
 Automated call routing cuts down on wait times for the customer and improves agent productivity.